USS Franklin D. Roosevelt: Early career

-Franklin D. Roosevelt was laid down at New York Naval Shipyard on 1 December 1943.
-Sponsor Mrs. John H. Towers, wife of the Deputy Commander-in-Chief, Pacific Fleet, christened the ship Coral Sea at the 29 April 1945 launching.
-On 8 May 1945, President Harry S. Truman approved the Secretary of the Navy's recommendation to rename the ship Franklin D. Roosevelt in honor of the late president, who had died four weeks earlier.
+CVB-42 was laid down at New York Naval Shipyard on 1 December 1943.
+Sponsor Mrs. John H. Towers, wife of the deputy commander-in-chief, Pacific Fleet, christened the ship Coral Sea at the 29 April 1945 launching.
+On 8 May 1945, President Harry S. Truman approved the Secretary of the Navy's recommendation to rename the ship Franklin D. Roosevelt in honor of the late President, who had died four weeks earlier.
+The name Coral Sea then would be used for the third ship of the class.

 Roosevelt was commissioned on Navy Day, 27 October 1945, at the New York Naval Shipyard.
 Capt.
 Apollo Soucek was the ship's first commanding officer.
-During her shakedown cruise, Roosevelt called at Rio de Janeiro from 1 to 11 February 1946 to represent the United States at the inauguration of Brazilian president Eurico Gaspar Dutra, who came aboard for a short cruise.
+During her shakedown cruise, Roosevelt called at Rio de Janeiro from 1 to 11 February 1946 to represent the United States at the inauguration of Brazilian President Eurico Gaspar Dutra, who came aboard for a short cruise.
 During April and May, Roosevelt participated in Eighth Fleet maneuvers off the East Coast, the Navy's first major postwar training exercise.